 The average temperatures in the middle of the season generally range from 13 C (55 F) at night to 22 C (72 F) in the day.

 The best thing about spring is that it’s Sydney’s driest season, so you’re far less likely to get caught in the kind of rainstorm that can spoil a day of touring.
 Generally, within a month, anywhere from 2 to 3 inches of rain is expected, though the day-to-day weather can fluctuate.

 The temperatures tend to vary between the months.
 While September is only the beginning of the warming trend, October tends to get rather warm.
 Late October and November are the warmest parts of spring.
 If you are planning a beach holiday, visiting Sydney in late spring is the safer option, whereas the cooler temperatures at the beginning of the season are usually perfect for busy days of sightseeing.

-More than anything else, the mild climate of spring makes the popular walking tours of Sydney much more enjoyable.
-From iconic landmarks to natural parks located within the city, you’re able to appreciate it all much more when you aren’t shivering from the cold or sweating from the heat.
+The mild climate of spring makes the popular walking tours of Sydney much more enjoyable.
+From iconic landmarks to natural parks located within the city, you’re able to appreciate it in detail as you walk.

 Things to Do and See in Spring

 During the three months of spring, visitors can take advantage of outdoor activities and sightseeing in relative comfort.

 Sydney beaches are among the most famous in the world, and while many assume that summer is the best time to visit them, the truth is that spring offers the kind of sunny weather that won’t burn your skin.
 Beach-goers will find that the popular beaches like Manly or Bondi aren't packed with tourists.
 Go surfing, learn windsurfing, or cruise the harbor.